Introduction

 Configuring Adapters for Judoscale Metrics Reporting

-Judoscale currently supports adapters for these web frameworks and job backends:
+Judoscale currently supports packages for these web frameworks and job backends:

 - Web Processes